Start date: April 2020Completion date: June 2024

 In November/December 2020 each of the three organisations will be holding introductory webinars for the following cohorts:

 - Imagining Work for students in Years 7-8

 - Discovering Work for students in Years 9-10

 - Finding Work for students in Years 11-12

-The information contained in the majority of the webinars will be the same in the ACT, New South Wales and Queensland.
-However, some of the content delivered will be specific to the state or territory it is presented in to ensure we cover local schemes and issues.
+The information contained in the majority of the webinars was much the same in the ACT, New South Wales, and Queensland.
+However, some of the content delivered was specific to the state or territory it was presented in to ensure we covered local schemes and issues.

 Feb 2021Introductory Webinars

-Following on from our webinars, we’ll invite students with disability and their families to embark upon a deeper exploration of work.
+Following on from our webinars, we invited students with disability, their families, and others to embark upon a deeper exploration of work.

 Jun 2021Employment Resource Development

 We will deliver our first resource aimed at supporting high school students to find employment.

 Jul 2021Webinars Series

 A new series of webinars will be delivered from July-September 2021.

 A series of workshops will be offered to secondary school students with disability and their families.

 Mar 2022Second Employment Resource